Homogeneous spaces in tensor categories: Existence of affine quotients

 \subsection{Relative injectivity and coflatness}

 We say a right $H$-comodule $V$ is \emph{relatively injective} if for any $\mathscr{C}$-split monomorphism $i:U\to W$ of $H$-comodules, every $H$-comodule morphism $U\to V$ admits an extension to $W$ via $i$.
-Note that if $\mathscr{C}$ is semisimple, then this is equivalent to asking that $V$ be injective as an $H$-comodule.
-Note that any direct summand of a relatively injective module is again relatively injective.
-Further, one can verify that if $M\otimes H$ is relatively injective whenever $M\in\MM_{A}^H$.
+If $\mathscr{C}$ is semisimple, then this is equivalent to asking that $V$ be injective as an $H$-comodule.
+We observe that any direct summand of a relatively injective module is again relatively injective.
+Further, one can verify that $M\otimes H$ is relatively injective for any $H$-comodule $M$.

 The following works exactly as in \cite[Thm.~1.6]{D2}; we give the formulas as presented there.